aswingt65/Python-Programs/README.md

 <b>15.
 Stickler Thief</b>  [[program link]](https://github.com/aswingt65/Python-Programs/blob/main/GeeksforGeeks/Stickler_Thief.py)
 <p>Stickler the thief wants to loot money from a society having n houses in a single line.
 He is a weird person and follows a certain rule when looting the houses.
 According to the rule, he will never loot two consecutive houses.
 At the same time, he wants to maximize the amount he loots.
 The thief knows which house has what amount of money but is unable to come up with an optimal looting strategy.
 He asks for your help to find the maximum money he can get if he strictly follows the rule. ith house has a[i] amount of money present in it.</p>

+<b>16.
+First and last occurrences of x</b>  [[program link]](https://github.com/aswingt65/Python-Programs/blob/main/GeeksforGeeks/First_and_last_occurrences_of_x.py)
+<p>Given a sorted array arr containing n elements with possibly duplicate is to find indexes of first elements, the task is to find the first and last occurrences of an element x in the given array.</p>

 ## [sum_of_prime_multiples](https://github.com/aswingt65/Python-Programs/blob/main/sum_of_prime_multiples)
 This prgram takes a natural number as input and returns the sum of the prime multiples (2,3,5,7,11,13 ...) of the number.<br>
 If the input is a prime number, the program returns the number itself.<br>